ceezey/PaperPup/README.md

 PaperPub is a centralized hub for student resources, providing an easy way to organize and access educational materials.

+## Purpose

+A project for [COMP016] Web Development under Sir.
+Esparrago.

 ## Tech Stack

 ### Frontend